rodsam9/CardNumber-Validator/README.md

 # Overview

 In this program you are asked to type in your credit card number.
-This program will check to see if this card numebr is real or fake.
+This program will check to see if this card number is real or fake.
 This program could be very useful for your business as well.
 Anybody that attempts to use a fake card will be exposed!

 [Demo Video](http://youtube.link.goes.here)